Syncroness-Inc/embedded-rust-start/README.md

 Congratulations.
 You should now have a fully functional envrionment.

 # Environment Overview
+Most of the configurable items within this repository are in the `scripts` directory.
+These scripts simply serve as a way of centralizing most configurable items and allowing many tasks (such as linting and debugging) to require minimum setup and be highly configurable.

 # Building and Running
 You can build and deploy the application to the target device using `cargo run`.